 People wait an average of seven to ten years to get help for their hearing loss.
 If you’re having hearing problems and putting off a visit to an audiologist, you should reconsider.
 Left untreated, hearing loss is linked to anxiety, depression, falls and even cognitive decline such as dementia.

-For more information or to schedule an appointment, call Southwestern Hearing Center today.
+For more information or to schedule an appointment, call Southwestern Hearing & Balance today.